 - Minimum Course Requirements

 - Grading System

 |Fine Arts||1 Years||1.0|

-The policy of Immaculate High School is that disciplinary records are not part of the academic record, so they are not in the our view of what we report.
-Information concerning student discipline is considered confidential information and is protected by FERPA, the Federal Rights and Privacy Act which is the federal statute providing for the confidentiality of student records.
+The policy of Immaculate High School is that disciplinary records are not part of the academic record, so they are not in the purview of what we report.
+Information concerning student discipline is considered confidential information and is protected by FERPA, the Federal Rights and Privacy Act, which is the federal statute providing for the confidentiality of student records.
 Disciplinary records can only be released with the consent for disclosure from a parent or student who is eighteen years or older.

 SAT REASONING TEST SCORES FIVE-YEAR ROLLING AVERAGE